EricMFink/ProfessionalResponsibility/_outlines/Representation&Authority.md

 But lawyer may not:

 - Limit the right of the client to fire the lawyer
-- Ask the client to accept “incompetent” representation (e.g., waive claims for ordinary negligence)
+- Ask the client to accept “incompetent" representation (e.g., waive claims for ordinary negligence)
 - Limit the client’s right to settle the case
 - Prospectively limit the lawyer’s liability for malpractice

 ##### Example

-L’s standard retainer agreement contains the following clause: “Client agrees not to hold Lawyer liable for negligence and agrees not to file suit against Lawyer.”
+L’s standard retainer agreement contains the following clause: “Client agrees not to hold Lawyer liable for negligence and agrees not to file suit against Lawyer."

 - L is subject to discipline.